 - Interdisciplinary dissertation project with a primary and secondary mentor across the chemistry:life science interface

-- Three lab rotations during the 1st semester with no teaching
+- Three lab rotations (in person or virtural) during the 1st semester with no teaching

 - Three additional semesters of research assistant support (4 total), followed by transition to PI grants or other funding (ie, fellowship support or training grant)